 Once you instruct a Solicitor to help, they will represent the estate of the deceased.

-The events that led up to the occurrence can vary, but here are just a few examples of claims that may manifest:
+The events that led up to the occurrence can vary, but here are just a few examples of claims we have handled:

-It may be necessary for a post mortem to be conducted so that the cause of death is conclusive.
-This may also be carried out if death or fatal injury occurs due to violence, accident, surgical operation or medical treatment.
-If the post mortem proves to be inconclusive, an inquest may be ordered.
+It may be necessary for a post-mortem to be conducted so that the cause of death is conclusive.
+This may also be carried out if death or fatal injury occurs due to violence, accident, surgical operation, or medical treatment.
+If the post-mortem proves to be inconclusive, an inquest may be ordered.